stianeikeland/tictactoe-clojure/README.md

 TicTacToe written in ~2.5 hours at Bergen Coding Dojo in Clojure (12th feb 2014).
 Uses Quil w/OpenGL.

 Regular Tic-tac-toe is impossible to lose, this one has a 3D-rotating board - which makes it a bit harder.
+Which way is up? :)

 ![tictactoe](http://www.eikeland.se/other/tictactoe.png)